-Operating expenses in Spain for the year ended December 31, 2019 were €149.8 million, compared with €94.9 million for the year ended December 31, 2018, an increase of 57.9%.
+Operating expenses in Spain for the year ended December 31, 2020 were \notin 216.5 million, compared with \notin 149.8 million for the year ended December 31, 2019, an increase of 44.5%.
 This significant increase was primarily due to fixed telephony, internet and data and mobile interconnection expenses due to increased mobile and fixed RGUs and roll-out of our fixed line services.
 Salary expenses increased significantly due to a larger employee base.

-Operating expenses in Other represented expenses of our operations in Italy and expenses of the Company and for the year ended December 31, 2019 were €24.3 million, compared with €26.4 million for the year ended December 31, 2018, a decrease of 8.0%.
-This decrease was primarily due to the fact that the principal Stock Option Plans vested in 2019 and corresponding expenses (accruals) were lower, as compared with the same period in 2018.
+Operating expenses in Other represented expenses of our operations in Italy and expenses of the Company and for the year ended December 31, 2020 were \notin 25.2 million, compared with \notin 24.3 million for the year ended December 31, 2019, an increase of 3.7%.